Daxbot/sockhop/API.md

 ### "connect" (sock)
 connect event

-this fires when we have successfully connected to the server, but before the handshake completes/times-out
+this fires when we have successfully connected to the server, but before the handshake completes/times-out.

+NOTE : unless you are in compatibility mode or trying to interoperate with a 1.x remote, you should probably
+       wait for the `handshake` event instead of `connect`.
+See discussion in the `handshake` event docs for more information

 **Kind**: event emitted by [<code>SockhopClient</code>](#SockhopClient)